There a few select booking dates are available for 2024 / 2025 - email: firstname.lastname@example.org

-Sean’s third album, NYD aka New Years Day, commemorates his anniversary of ten years living sober.
+Sean released his third album, NYD, aka New Years Day, to commemorate his anniversary of ten years living sober.
 NYD, includes 12 songs of layered melodies and baselines.
-It showcases ties to his heritage, featuring Indigenous elements such as powwow drums.
-The album also features newcomer Elijah B., who happens to be Sean’s younger brother, on guitar in "My Spirit Is Rising.”
-NYD was nominated for the Best Instrumental Album at the 2017 Indigenous Music Awards.
+The album also features newcomer Elijah B., who happens to be Sean’s younger brother, on guitar in "My Spirit Is Rising”, and was nominated for Best Instrumental Album 2017 Indigenous Music Awards.

 His first original solo album, Project Axiom in 2013, which won Best Instrumental CD at Aboriginal People's Choice Awards.
 In 2014, his second album was unleashed, entitled TORN, which won Best Instrumental CD at the 2015 Indigenous Music Awards.

 Britt Rose Photography